lueschem/edi/docs/getting_started.rst

      passwd

 #.
-Install an test a package within the container:
+Install a package within the container:

    ::

      sudo apt install cowsay
-     cowsay moo

 #.
 Share a file with the host (Note: The folder ~/edi-workspace is shared with your host.):